Tropical development chances increase in Eastern, Central Atlantic

 Meanwhile, another elongated trough of low pressure located roughly halfway between

-the Cabo Verde Islands and the Lesser Antilles has a 30% chance of development over the next seven days.
+the Cabo Verde Islands and the Lesser Antilles has a 70% chance of development over the next seven days.
+It has now been announced as a tropical depression.

 A third disturbance has recently emerged in the tropics with a 70% chance to develop over the next seven days.